Where Are The Komodo Dragons Found

 Technological Innovations in Monitoring

 Technological advancements are also playing a crucial role in Komodo dragon conservation.
-Researchers are using GPS tracking, camera traps, and drone technology to monitor dragon populations, track their movements, and study their behavior.
+In practice, researchers are using GPS tracking, camera traps, and drone technology to monitor dragon populations, track their movements, and study their behavior.
 This data provides valuable insights into their habitat use, feeding habits, and reproductive success, allowing conservation managers to make informed decisions about protecting their natural environment.

 Genetic Studies and Conservation Planning